 From addressing imperfections to priming the surface in detail, by the end of this article, you’ll learn everything to make your walls the perfect canvas for your desired paint color.
 So stay with us till the end.

-paint drywall without plastering
+- Can I paint drywall without primer?

 How To Prep Drywall For Paint?